frc1675/brownbook/labs/lab-1-hello-world.md

               *OOOOOOOOOOOOOOOOOOOOO*
                    ""ooooooooo""
 ```
-* Come up with your own artistic design to print out!
+* Come up with your own ASCII artistic design to print out!